County Kilkenny

 County Kilkenny (Contae Chill Chainnigh) is a county in Ireland.
-It is in the province of Leinster and is part of the South-East Region.
+It is in the province of Leinster and is part of the Southern Region.
 It is named after the city of Kilkenny.
 Kilkenny County Council is the local authority for the county.
-As of the 2022 census the population of the county was just over 100,000.
+At the 2022 census the population of the county was 103,685.
 The county was based on the historic Gaelic kingdom of Ossory (Osraighe), which was coterminous with the Diocese of Ossory.

 Geography and subdivisions

-Kilkenny is the 16th-largest of Ireland's 32 counties by area, and the 21st largest in terms of population.
-It is the third-largest of Leinster's 12 counties in size, the seventh-largest in terms of population, and has a population density of 48 people per km2.
-Kilkenny borders five counties - Tipperary to the west, Waterford to the south, Carlow and Wexford to the east, and Laois to the north.
+Kilkenny is the 16th-largest of Ireland's 32 counties by area and the 21st-largest in terms of population.
+It is the third-largest of Leinster's 12 counties in size, the seventh-largest in terms of population, and has a population density of 50 people per km2.
+Kilkenny borders five counties – Tipperary to the west, Waterford to the south, Carlow and Wexford to the east, and Laois to the north.
 Kilkenny city is the county's seat of local government and largest settlement, and is situated on the River Nore in the centre of the county.
 Kilkenny city is approximately 50 km from Waterford, 124 km from Dublin and 150 km from Cork.

 Physical geography

-The River Nore flows through the county and the River Suir forms the border with County Waterford.
+The River Nore flows through the county, and the River Suir forms the border with County Waterford.
 Brandon Hill is the highest point with an elevation of 515 m.
 Most of the county has a hilly surface of moderate elevation with uplands in the north-east, the north-west and the South of the county; the middle is lower by comparison.

 The county is located at 52°35′N 7°15′W and has an area of 512222 acre.
 The county extends from 52 degrees 14 minutes to 52 degrees 52 minutes north latitude, and from 6 degrees 56 minutes to 7 degrees 37 minutes west longitude.
 The north–south length of the county is 45 mi; and its greatest breadth from east to west, is about 23 mi and its narrowest part is about 12 mi from where it widens irregularly towards the north.

 Kilkenny extends southward from Laois to the valley of the Suir and eastward from the Munster–Leinster border to the River Barrow.
-The River Nore bisects the county and the River Barrow and River Suir are natural boundaries to the east and south of the county.
+The River Nore bisects the county, and the River Barrow and River Suir are natural boundaries to the east and south of the county.
 County Kilkenny is bordered by Laois, Carlow, Wexford, Waterford and Tipperary.